 It is important for companies to hire for a multitude of sales roles to ensure that teams provide a smooth evaluation process for prospects.
 But as companies grow, they face a problem: how to build peer-to-peer relationships within the roles of the sales organization to ensure a transparent hand-off for prospects.
 We’re talking about going beyond the simple ice-breaker events and happy hours to allow sales professionals to meet and mingle with each other.
 I have found that strong peer-to-peer relationships are essential to providing a seamless experience for the prospect.

 To make a great experience for buyers, companies need to clearly define their roles, responsibilities, and proper forms of conduct when performing customer-facing activities, as well develop an environment that encourages open collaboration.
 There are three easy steps companies can take to ensure a smooth handoff:

-- It begins with providing transparency in regards to each sales professional’s specific duties, based on their position within the organization.
-This means clearly defining of processes and visibility of the metrics, KPIs, and performance dashboards developed for sales teams.
+- It begins with providing transparency with regards to each sales professional’s specific duties based on their position within the organization.
+This means clearly defining processes and visibility of the metrics, KPIs, and performance dashboards developed for sales teams.

-- Next, there needs to be open communication and accurate, thorough reporting in a CRM (if you don’t know what that is, probably shouldn’t be in sales).
-This helps teams easily log and track conversations and engagement tactics, as well as keep track of their prospects.
+- Next, there needs to be open communication and accurate, thorough reporting in a customer relationship management (CRM) platform.
+This helps teams easily log and track conversations and engagement tactics and keep track of their prospects.

 - Last, but definitely not least, is letting the prospect know about the handoff.
 A prospect should be fully aware that the sales rep with whom they had their initial conversation will not being showing them the demonstration and walking them through pricing options.
-It is vital to ensure that a prospect is kept up to date on who their point of contact is within a company.
-This helps develop trust with the prospect, and ensures their questions are being addressed by the correct individual.
+It is vital to ensure that a prospect is kept up-to-date on who their point of contact is within a company.
+This helps develop trust with the prospect and ensures that their questions are being addressed by the correct individual.